 Even so, at 2000 mg and above of daily use, the result will only give a false positive.
 GC/MS (gas chromatography/mass spectrometry) tests will be used to verify the result.
 And will show negative because they are designed to find THC, not CBD or other cannabinoids.

 Unless the CBD product company has a problem with its refining process.
 Or is behaving unethically in what they list as the THC content of their products.
 There is little to fear with medicinal use of products.

 To better understand exactly what each type of marijuana drug test looks for.
 And why those tests will not be an issue for CBD use, the following gets into the gritty details.

 Several different types of tests exist, and each has different reliability and cost.
-Generally, the lower cost tests give faster results but are also more prone to giving incomplete results.
+Generally, the lower-cost tests give faster results but are also more prone to give incomplete results.
 Depending on what level of scrutiny a company wants to put out, tests can cost over $100 to run.

 Tests from least accurate to most follow this path: